SunnyDayDev/fusion-tdd-plugin/README.md

 [![Readme ru](https://img.shields.io/badge/readme-ru-green)](https://github.com/SunnyDayDev/fusion-tdd-plugin/blob/main/docs/README.ru.md)

 ### What is it
-A plugin for generating product code using tests written in advance for it.
-It is expected to become an indispensable assistant in TDD/BDD coding styles.
+A plugin designed for generating product code based on tests written for it.
+It is anticipated to become an indispensable tool when writing code in TDD/BDD styles.

 ### Project status
-The plugin is at an early stage of development.
-Don't use it to solve real problems, just try it on a dummy and suggest improvements.
+The plugin is in the early stages of development.
+It is not recommended to use it for solving real-world problems yet; instead, try it on simple demo projects and suggest improvements.
+Currently, it is compatible with **Kotlin projects only**.
-It currently works **only with Kotlin projects**.

 ### How to use
-The easiest way to try is to pull the project and run `./gradlew runIde` in the project's root directory.
-You can also run `./gradlew buildPlugin` and install the resulting plugin into an existing version of IntelliJ,`Settings -> Pluggins -> Install Plugin from disk...`, specifying the path to the created plugin `build/distributions/FusionTDDPlugin-*.zip`.
+The easiest way to try the plugin is to clone the project and run `./gradlew runIde` in the project's root folder.
+Alternatively, you can execute `./gradlew buildPlugin` and install the resulting plugin into an existing version of IntelliJ by going to `Settings -> Pluggins -> Install Plugin from disk...` and specifying the path to the created plugin at `build/distributions/FusionTDDPlugin-*.zip`.

-But firstly, you need to get a token from the [HuggingFace](https://huggingface.co/settings/tokens).
+But first of all you need to get an authorization token from [HuggingFace](https://huggingface.co/settings/tokens).

-Enter the received token into the plugin settings.
-You also need to fill out your project package, only classes with the specified package will be scanned to collect the generation context.
+Enter the received token in the plugin settings window.
+You also need to specify the project package; only the classes of this package will be scanned to collect the generation context.

 <img src="docs/resources/minimal_required_settings.png" width="700" alt="Token and project package placed in text fields"/>